 If you are a Teacher Career Coach Course member and you want to learn more about working with one of our team members to get your deep dive career clarity call, to help you go through a series of questions and learn more about your strengths, interest, expertise and concerns, and get a selection of careers that would be great fits for you based on your current needs and utilizing your strengths and interests, you can find it at the very top of the Teacher Career Coach course to learn how to sign up.

 I went through 10 of the biggest questions that I am hearing from teachers right now as I’m publishing this episode.
-But I wanted to let you know that if you are still struggling with some of the biggest questions that teachers changing careers have, we have a frequently asked questions page at teachercareercoach.com/teachers-changing-careers.
+But I wanted to let you know that if you are still struggling with some of the biggest questions that teachers changing careers have, we have a frequently asked questions page at Teachers Changing Careers: FAQ.
 And it answers questions like, “What career is right for me?
 What companies or businesses hire teachers?
 How do I stop feeling so guilty about changing careers?
 What are the pros and cons of leaving teaching?
 What jobs can I get that still have summers off?”
 And all of the other frequently asked questions that we get all in one compiled resource library.
-So, you can find that at teachercareercoach.com/teachers-changing-careers with dashes in between it.
-Teachers-changing-careers.

 - 61 – Five Ways a Career Hunt is Like Dating